tunjid/Tiler/docs/usecases/complex-tiling.md

 * Make sure ids are not duplicated.

 The steps above will allow you to achieve smooth item animations in complex pagination pipelines.

-# Practical example

-See the `ArchiveList` state production pipeline in the [me](https://github.com/tunjid/me/blob/main/common/ui/archive-list/src/commonMain/kotlin/com/tunjid/me/feature/archivelist/ArchiveListStateHolder.kt) github project for an example of a a complex tiled pagination pipeline with key preservation across multiple queries.